mrussmann/machine-learning-online-dev/README.md

 # Machine Learning - Online Development Environment

-This project provides one-click development environment for the Stanfort Machine Learning Course on Coursera.
+This project provides a one-click development environment for the Stanfort Machine Learning Course on Coursera.
 No local setup is nedded, a browser and a Github account is sufficient.
 You can start working on the excercises in a minute.

 With a single click it starts up your personal and preconfigured cloud development environment based on Gitpod (https://gitpod.io/)